kagasu/single-gpu-passthrough/README.md

 If using startx, add a line `killall -u user_name` to qemu/vfio-startup.sh script towards the beginning and you can add a line to vfio-teardown.sh to start your window manager/ desktop environment again.
 Don't just add startx because it will be run as root.
 Instead add `su -s /bin/bash -c "/usr/bin/startx" -g username username` replacing username with your username to the end of the vfio-teardown.sh script.

+For a detailled guide on how to use these scripts, [check out the the wiki of this repo.](https://gitlab.com/risingprismtv/single-gpu-passthrough/-/wikis/home)

 For suggestions or support, join us on Discord at: https://discord.gg/bh4maVc